Amrinder-S/auth-discord-bot/README.md

-# gndec-discord-bot
+# university-auth-discord-bot
 To set up the discord bot:

 - first of all set up the enviornment variables.
 On windows use setx command.
 ```
 set the SENDGRID_PASSWORD to your sendgrid API key
-set the GNDEC_BOT_TOKEN to the discord bot token.
+set the BOT_TOKEN to the discord bot token.
 example:
 setx SENDGRID_PASSWORD THIS_IS_SENDGRIND_PASSWORD
 ```